INFORMSJoC/2020.1035/README.md

 ## Citing frvcpy

-To cite frvcpy, please cite the research article (_link coming soon_) and/or the software itself:
+To cite frvcpy, please cite the [research article](https://doi.org/10.1287/ijoc.2020.1035) and/or the software itself:

 (_software-specific DOI coming soon_)